7 Reasons to Visit Brindisi

 Ostuni The White City

-The enchanting Ostuni is perfect for a day out from Brindisi, being only 40 km away.
-Wander along the tiny cobblestone streets of the ‘White City,’ have a look at the small shops, stop for lunch, dinner or a drink in one of the lovely cafés and restaurants with inviting alfresco settings, for an unforgettable day.
+Wander along the tiny cobblestone streets of the ‘White City,’ have a look at the small shops, and stop for lunch, dinner, or a drink in one of the lovely cafés and restaurants with inviting alfresco tables, for an unforgettable day.
 I had a wonderful time in Ostuni, albeit too short, and would love to go back.

 7. The countryside, olive groves, and Torre Guaceto Nature Reserve